-Xamarin Forms allows developers to build cross-platform mobile app using the common UI pages, layouts, views, controls, and design patterns.
-At runtime, each Xamarin Forms UI element will be mapped to its native equivalent element in each platform, so that truly native UI can be build and rendered.
+Xamarin training allows developers to build a cross-platform mobile app using the common UI pages, layouts, views, controls, and design patterns.
+At runtime, each Xamarin Forms UI element will be mapped to its native equivalent element in each platform, so that truly native UI can be built and rendered.

 Xamarin Forms Fundamentals